Subaru-PFS/drp_doc/design/concerns.rst

 because it is an input to both ``constructFiberTrace.py`` and ``constructDetectorMap.py``.
 This can be done by using an additional calib product specifically for this purpose (we use ``bootstrapDetectorMap`` in ``constructDetectorMap.py``).
-Alternatively, if ``constructFiberTrace.py`` and ``constructDetectorMap.py`` are merged, constructing the fiber trace and detectorMap could be done simultaneously.

 Association of ``DetectorMap`` and ``FiberTrace`` with science exposures